"Shielding is ending. Can our family go back to normal?"

 Household contacts can now get the vaccine

-One thing to highlight is that the government and NHS in England and Wales are now saying that people who live with someone with a history of blood cancer can be prioritised for the vaccine.
+One thing to highlight is that the government and NHS are now saying that people who live with someone with a history of blood cancer can be prioritised for the vaccine.
 This is good news because there’s evidence that the vaccination lowers the chance of passing coronavirus on to other people.
 If you haven't already been vaccinated, you and anyone in your household aged 16 or over can book a vaccination through your GP.
 See our information about how household contacts can get the vaccine.

 Talk to us

 It’s a difficult time for families affected by blood cancer.
 On the one hand, there’s the future hope of returning to a normal life, but on the other, concerns about lockdown easing.
 It can often help to talk things through with someone outside the family, so please do call us on 0808 2080 888 or email [email protected].